ishaanbhimani0628/EE475_Team7/docs/n03_prd.md

 Weekly updates by each team member regarding what they worked on that week.
 Assignments that are posted to the website will be completed together.

 App:
-App development will be split amongst team members.
+App development will be managed by Tanpreet.

 Collar:
-Bluetooth integration with the collar will be completed together.
-Each team member will complete one of accelerometer, ball tilt switch, and flex sensor integration with the collar.
+Collar development will be managed by Hafsa.

 Base Station:
-Bluetooth communication with the app and collar will be worked on together.
+Base station development will be managed by Ishaan.

 ## Materials & Outside Help Needed
 - Microcontrollers
 - Adafruit Feather nRF52840 (Base station)
 - TI MSP EZ430 (Collar)
-- Sensors
 - Accelerometer
-- Ball tilt switch ($2)
-- Flex Sensor/Force Sensitive Resistor
 - BTLE for Collar
-- On-board memory for base station
 - Mobile/Web App
 - Power
-- Solar panel
 - Batteries
-- Coin cell or AA for collar
+- AA for collar
-- Rechargable (lithium-ion batteries) for base station

 ## Budget
 - Adafruit Feather nRF52840 - $24.95
 - TI MSP EZ430 - $31.92
-- Ball tilt switch x2 - $4.00
-- Force Sensitive Resistor x 2 - $39.90
 - HM-10/AT-09 BLE Module x 2 - $10.50
 - Low-power accelerometer x 1 - $16.95
-- Battery connector for collar (AA or coin cell) - TBD based on power scheme
-- Solar Panel - TBD based on power scheme
-- Additional storage for Adafruit Feather - TBD based on memory scheme

 ## Risks
 - Unable to determine distance over BLE